azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 mssqlsvr      ClusterIP   10.0.96.4     <none>        1433/TCP   40h
 ```

-Now, let's create an ingress definition for the Contacts API.
+Let's create an ingress definition for the Contacts API.

 ## Create Ingress Definitions

 The controller has been successfully installed and can accept traffic.
 We are ready to create an [ingress definition](https://kubernetes.io/docs/concepts/services-networking/ingress/) for the Contacts API.

 To access the service, we want to be able to call an endpoint like that: <http://20-67-122-249.nip.io/api/contacts>.
-Therefor, we will be using path-based routing!
+Therefore, we will be using path-based routing:

 ```yaml
 # Content of file api-ingress.yaml